Refinitiv/refinitiv-ui/documents/src/pages/build-app/bundling-configuration.md

 <!--
 type: page
 title: Vanilla JavaScript
-location: ./guides/bundling-tool
+location: ./guides/bundling-configuration
 layout: default
 -->

-# Bundling Tool
+# Bundling Configuration
 EF elements are Web Component.
 They can be used with JavaScript frameworks or without a framework.
 This guideline provides how you can use EF elements with bundling tool.

 ## Vite